replicatedhq/replicated-docs/docs/enterprise/installing-app-setup.md

    * If there are no preflight check warnings or failures, continue with deployment.
    * If there are any preflight check warnings and failures:
-      * Resolve the warnings and failures, then click **Re-run** to run the preflight checks again.
+      * Resolve the warnings and failures, and click **Re-run** to run the preflight checks again.
       * If there are no failures that prevent application deployment, you can choose to dismiss the preflight check warnings to continue.
       :::note
       Replicated recommends that you address any warnings or failures, rather than dismissing them.
 Preflight checks help ensure that your environment meets the requirements for application deployment.
       :::
-      * If you are installing with minimal role-based access control (RBAC), the admin console recognizes if the preflight checks have failed due to insufficient privileges.
+      * If you are installing with minimal role-based access control (RBAC), the admin console recognizes if the preflight checks failed due to insufficient privileges.

       When this occurs, a kubectl preflight command displays that lets you manually run the preflight checks.
 The results are then automatically uploaded to the admin console.